 David joined Matrix from SilverStream Software, which he founded in June 1996.
 Prior to its July 2002 acquisition by Novell, SilverStream was a public company that had reached a revenue run rate in excess of $100M, with approximately 800 employees and offices in more than 20 countries around the world.

 David’s work as a value added investor is best known for helping JBoss, Netezza, AppIQ, CloudSwitch, Tabblo, Diligent and TribeHR to successful exits.
-David serves on the boards of CloudBees, Conductor, Digium (makers of the very popular Asterisk Open Source PBX/telephony software), Enservio, GrabCAD, HubSpot, Meteor, OpenSpan, Salsify, Storiant and VideoIQ.
+David serves on the boards of CloudBees, Conductor, Digium (makers of the very popular Asterisk Open Source PBX/telephony software), Enservio, GrabCAD, HubSpot, Meteor, Namely, OpenSpan, Salsify, Storiant, VideoIQ and Zaius.

 In addition to his broad focus on enterprise software, David is specifically focused on the areas of SaaS (software as a service), cloud, mobility, Open Source, marketing automation, virtualization, storage, and data center automation.

 David writes a blog for entrepreneurs and startups on topics such as viral marketing, SaaS metrics, building a sales and marketing machine, techniques for lowering cost of customer acquisition, etc. The blog can be found here: www.forEntrepreneurs.com.